Security-Onion-Solutions/securityonion-docs/appendix-b.rst

    sudo salt-call state.highstate -linfo queue=True && \
    sudo so-status

-Review the output and make sure everything is OK.
+Review the output for any errors and make sure all services started properly.